CAUXlab/IntegrAlign/README.md

 --alpha - Transparency of the reference panel in red for visualization of the alignment (optional).
 Value by default : 0.4

+Notes : If there is no intersections found between the analysis areas of each panel, one of the alignment is considered suboptimal, then it will continue to the next patient without saving merged annotations, tables or plots.
-Notes : The given parameters have to be in the same panel order as in step 1 Visualization.
+Also, the given parameters have to be in the same panel order as in step 1 Visualization.

 ### 4 Fine tuning